bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

 To condense it down to a single concept, scope is function-based while context is object-based.

 #### In other words, scope pertains to the variable access of a function when it is invoked and is unique to each invocation.
-Context is always the value of the `this` keyword which is a reference to the object that "owns" the currently executing code.
+Context is always the value of the `this` keyword which is a reference to the object that “owns” the currently executing code.

 ### Variable Scope

-A variable can be defined in either local or global scope, which establishes the variables' accessibility from different scopes during runtime.
+A variable can be defined in either local or global scope, which establishes the variables’ accessibility from different scopes during runtime.

 Local variables exist only within the function body of which they are defined and will have a different scope for every call of that function.
 There it is subject for value assignment, retrieval, and manipulation only within that call and is not accessible outside of that scope.